FindMySchool LogoFindMySchool

 Financial commitment.
 Boarders represent a significant annual cost (£37,000+).
 Day pupils at £30,000+ represent a commitment many families cannot sustain.
 The college does offer bursaries, but these are limited and means-tested.
 Genuine access remains restricted to wealthy families and those meeting stringent financial criteria.

-Lancing College represents a compelling choice for families seeking boarding education centred on pastoral excellence and ambitious teaching, accepting that GCSE results are not the school's distinction.
+Lancing College represents a compelling choice for families seeking boarding education centred on pastoral excellence and ambitious teaching.
 The college's historic heritage, physical beauty, and pastoral Significant Strength make it distinctive.
-A-level outcomes place the college in the top 25% in England; university destinations are strong.
+GCSE and A-level rankings now both sit in strong national positions, with A-level outcomes placing the college 277th out of 2,549 schools in England.
 The breadth of co-curricular life, music, drama, sport, service, ensures pupils find avenues for achievement beyond examinations.

 The school best suits boarding pupils entering at 13, whose families value character development alongside academics, accept Church of England integration, and can sustain fees.
 Day pupils can thrive; the integration is genuine.
-But the school's identity is formed by its boarding culture, its pastoral infrastructure, and its commitment to developing well-rounded individuals within a community extending across 600 young people and hundreds of acres.
+But the school's identity is formed by its boarding culture, its pastoral infrastructure, and its commitment to developing confident, capable young people within a community extending across 600 young people and hundreds of acres.

 Not for every family.
 For those it fits, Lancing offers an education that extends far beyond examination results.

 Lancing is a strong boarding school with particular distinction in sixth form academics and pastoral care.
 ISI inspections in 2023 rated it with Significant Strength in pastoral provision, the highest accolade under the new inspection framework.
-A-level results rank it 339th (top 25% in England), and 65% of leavers progress to university including placements at leading institutions.
-However, GCSE results rank it below the national median, reflecting the mixed-ability intake at age 13.
-The school excels at developing character, community, and second-phase academics more than early examination performance.
+A-level results rank it 277th out of 2,549 schools in England (top 25%), and current GCSE ranking data is also strong.
+The school excels at developing character, community, and second-phase academics.

 Boarding fees are £12,445-£14,810 per term (approximately £37,000-£44,000 annually including extra costs).
 Day fees are £10,122 per term (approximately £30,400 annually).
 Additional costs for music lessons, certain trips, and uniform add another 10-15%.
 The college offers means-tested bursaries and scholarships (10-25% reduction for academic, music, sport, or art achievement); prospective families should contact admissions to discuss financial support eligibility.